INITBuild-WebDevII/Appli/README.md

 cd backend
 ```

-#### 2. In the backend directory, insert the .env file containing the database URI to get access to the database.
+#### 2. In the backend directory, create a .env file and paste the info to get access to the database (Ask me for the info).

 #### 3. Install necessary dependencies.